-The XMPFiles component provides a set of handlers that understand specific file formats.
 The file format that you specify on creation or with OpenFile() helps the XMPFiles component determine which file handler to use for the file.
 If you provide a specific expected format, XMPFiles uses it as a hint about what file handler to try first.
 If you want to open only a file of the given type, set the option flag kXMPFiles OpenStrictly (see "Open options" on page 48).
 This causes XMPFiles to throw an exception if the format doesn't match, rather than going on to check for other formats.

-If you do not know the file format, use the default file format constant, kXMP UnknownFile.
+If you do not know the file format, use the default file format constant, kXMP_UnknownFile.
 In this case (or if the format does not match the specified one and the open-strictly option is not set) XMPFiles chooses a handler based on the actual content of the file.
 It checks each registered file handler in turn to see if it understands the file format until it finds a suitable handler.
 It uses the file's extension to choose the first handler to try.